 Joy Garnett documents the short, elusive, embattled life of Ismail Ahmed Edham (1911-1940), an Egyptian writer (and distant relative of the artist) [sic] who claimed to have been educated in Russia.

-I am attracted to stories about people who create new or false identities for themselves, especially when elaborate fabrication is involved.
-The works presented in “Edham the Atheist” draw on the painstakingly constructed identity of one such individual, Ismail Ahmed Edham (1911-1940), an Alexandrian Egyptian with literary and scholarly aspirations.
-Edham flaunted a long list of academic credentials he attained while pursuing advanced degrees in the Soviet Union.
+The works presented in “Edham the Atheist” draw on the painstakingly constructed identity of Ismail Ahmed Edham (1911-1940), an Alexandrian Egyptian with literary and scholarly aspirations.
+Edham flaunted a long list of academic credentials he supposedly attained while pursuing advanced degrees in the Soviet Union.
 However, it has been suggested by some that Edham never left Egypt.

-For this installation, I have assembled a selection of photographed pages from Edham’s infamous tract,1 and from the biography he wrote of my grandfather, Abushâdy the Poet: a critical study.2 I have also included a painting of the cover of one of Edham’s banned books, which bears his portrait, and which starts the series, “Tracing the Covers of Nonexistent Books.”3 Both the portrait and the photographed pages, which show Edham’s Soviet credentials, reveal a young North African man who needed to reinvent himself, and to whom a prestigious education in the Soviet Union seemed the perfect solution.
+This installation assembles a selection of photographed pages from Edham’s infamous tract, and from the biography he wrote of Garnett's grandfather, Abushâdy the Poet: a critical study.2 Also included is a painting of the cover of one of Edham’s banned books bearing his portrait, and which starts the series, “Tracing the Covers of Nonexistent Books.”3

 D.Litt.
 (Hon), Ph.D., Sc.D.
 (Moscow), Vice-President of the Russian Soviet Institute for Islamic Studies, Member of the Russian Soviet Academy for Science, Formerly Professor of High Mathematics, University of St. Petersburg, Professor of Islamic History at the College of History, Stamboul